 The Fairbank Center for Chinese Studies is recruiting a Digital China Fellow to help lead work on our China Digital Scholarship/Digital Humanities projects.
 Through their own research and support for the research of other faculty and students, the Digital China Fellow will help define and implement future directions for Digital Scholarship on China at Harvard.
 Her/his work will be ideally divided between support for faculty and students, building cyberinfrastructure for China Studies, personal research, and administration.
 Flexibility is possible, and indeed probably necessary, based on the skill set of the Fellow.
 Please note that this position is currently funded for two years.
 An extension is possible, but dependent on future potential funding sources.

 The Hou Family Fellowship in Taiwan Studies sponsors one scholar who recently graduated from or is teaching/researching at a North American institution and one from a Taiwanese institution.
 These scholars will come to the Fairbank Center as fellows to pursue Taiwan related research for at least one semester (five months), between August 1, 2019 and July 31, 2020.
 A longer period of residence up to the full year is encouraged.

 Applications are welcome from recent Ph.D.s in a relevant discipline of the humanities or social sciences focusing on Taiwan.
 Please note that the Fairbank Center is only accepting applications from North America-based scholars; a separate search committee in Taiwan will review local applications.

-Contact Nick Drake at email@example.com or 617-495-4007 if you have any questions regarding these fellowships.
+Contact Nick Drake at email@example.com new email or 617-495-4007 if you have any questions regarding these fellowships.